 What’s more fun than sitting down and trying to cram the essence of who you are into a page worth of text?
 Well…a lot of things.
 But, let’s do this.

-I’m a 30-year-old, 5’2, INFP, Scorpio that was born and raised in San Diego, CA. I’m the mother of two dogs and can’t imagine that I’ll ever again live life without the companionship of a pup.
+I’m a 31-year-old, 5’2, INFP, Scorpio that was born and raised in San Diego, CA and is now the mother of a nervous, but incredibly loving, chihuahua.
 I went to Chapman University and came out of there with a B.A. in Screenwriting.